jbiason/blog/content/quotes/random/index.md

 > specifically to boss around people who are smarter than they are."

 > "Talk is cheap because supply always exceeds demand."

+> "If you had better tools, you could more effectively demonstrate your
+> total incompetence."